-Least certainty on service kms We considered each of the above options, taking account of the advantages and limitations (summarised in Appendix H) and stakeholder comments.
-We found that:
+We considered each of the above options, taking account of the advantages and limitations (summarised in Appendix H) and stakeholder comments.
+We also found that:

-- In the shorter term, during the life of current bus contracts, the options likely to be cost-effective in rural and regional NSW are those that add a flexible, on demand component to an existing fixed route.
+- In the short term, during the life of current bus contracts, the options likely to be costeffective in rural and regional NSW are those that add a flexible, on demand component to an existing fixed route.
 In particular, we consider options 1a, 1b and 2a are most likely to be successful. - In the longer term, after the current contracts end, a wider variety of options may be cost-effective, including demand-responsive bus services that travel in a loop or roam zone (options 3a and 3b).